midany/Sprint1/README.md

 # angular-seed-project
-A seed project using Nebular framework in Angular 5.
+A starter native Angular 5 and Bootstrap 4 template using Nebular framework for Angular.

 #### Technology: